stancel/Python-Django-for-PHP-Nerds/README.md

 keep parts 1-3 limited to the first half, leaving you to experiment through the tutorial and beyond for the latter half.

+## Agenda

+* 11:00 - 11:30  Welcome & Presentation
+* 11:30 - 12:00  Examples & Exercises
+* 12:00 - 13:00  The Django Tutorial

+Depending on how we do for time, we may not get through the whole Django tutorial, but that's ok.
+The idea behind this session is to get you well on your way from PHP to Python and feel comfortable with a Python framework like Django.

 ## Further References & Development

 Django is pretty awesome, and once you get the hang of it *so easy* to rapidly